 May 29, 2020

 Frank answers: You should get a massage.
 It’s good therapy for your body if you’ve been tense and this pandemic has created anxieties we may not be consciously aware of but are held in the body.
 Erections are known to happen because the massage is helping your blood circulation and, quite frankly, because massage is sensuous.
 You have a lot of erogenous zones throughout your body from head to foot, not just your penis, and the massage therapist is likely to press on several of them (they can be different in different bodies).
 If you get an erection, don’t worry about it.
-Professional massage therapists have probably seen it before and are used to dealing with it (mostly by ignoring it).
+Professional massage therapists have probably seen them before and are used to dealing with them (mostly by ignoring them).

 Young Man Desires Older Men